 Work Load.
 The course load of students who engage in part-time employment must be adjusted to provide a reasonable balance of work and study.
 In determining the proper balance, the student's intellectual capacity and previous academic record are considered.
-Students taking 12 to 16 credit hours are recommended a maximum work load of 10 to 20 hours per week.
-Students taking 7 to 11 credits are recommended a maximum 20 to 30 hours of work per week.
+Students taking 12 to 16 credit hours are recommended a maximum work load of 20 hours per week.

 Students should consult with their advisors in planning a proper balance of study and work.
-Exceptions to the above guidelines require approval by the dean of the school in which the student is enrolled before the work is undertaken.
+Exceptions to the above guidelines require approval by the dean of the school in which the student is enrolled and the Employment Office before the work is undertaken.
 On-campus employment is limited as specified in the financial section of this bulletin.